Places to live and work

-Regional NSW spans a vast area of 800,000 square kilometres and is home to more than 2.5 million people.
+Regional NSW spans a vast area of 800,000 square kilometres and is home to more than 2.7 million people6.

 NSW's regional areas are underpinned by robust and diversified industries, from mining and agriculture to manufacturing and tourism.
 The state's major regional centres and business districts have their own unique sectors and local economies.

 New business opportunities abound in high-growth industries such as aquaculture, biotechnology, communications, renewal energy, sustainable building products and viticulture.
 As in all areas, regional NSW's work culture varies dramatically between industries and regions – but from friendly factory floors to open office environments, residents are skilled and hardworking.